Helix128/archie/README.md

 # This also works
 archie pls "disk all"

-# Open Archie task file (for sharing or manual edits)
+# Find Archie task file (for sharing or manual edits)
 archie task locate

 ```